thianrawichS/node-express-ecommerce-store/README.md

    cd <your-project-folder>

 2. **Environment Variables:**
-   - Create a `.env` file in the project directory with the following content:
+   - Create a `.env` file in the project directory with the following content: <br>
    <i>(change USER, PASSWORD, and ROOT_PASSWORD values)</i>
    ```env
    # DB_INFO